dicruzcar/Conway-s-game-of-life/README.md

 #### GUI

-Into the program yo can select the cells (squares) that you want to put, all the black cells are dead, the white are alive.
+Into the program you can select the cells (squares) that you want to put, all the black cells are dead, the white are alive.

-To start the simulation press the <kbd>SPACE</kbd> key, also its toggle the state of the simulation, between pause and play.
+To start the simulation press the <kbd>SPACE</kbd> key, also it's toggle the state of the simulation, between pause and play.

 The <kbd>BACKWARD</kbd> key resets the world and stops the simulation.